Our Instructors

 Juliann Garisto, B.A.
 (English, Minor in Philosophy), M.A.
 (English, Creative Writing)

-Juliann is a writer and editor who received her MA in English and Creative Writing from the University of Toronto.
+Juliann is a writer and editor who received her M.A. in English and Creative Writing from the University of Toronto.
 She writes fiction, creative non-fiction, and the occasional poem.
 Juliann is determined to share what she has learned in her creative practice and her academic pursuits with students of all ages and walks of life.
 Juliann believes that anyone with a basic education can learn to write; good writing is chiefly a practice of being able to sit still, listen, and focus.

 Juliann is passionate about education and sincerely convinced that any student has the potential to excel in any given field, so long as they have the interest and the motivation.
 Having assisted in teaching university courses (including Creative Writing, Effective Writing, and Intro to Canadian Literature), Juliann has learned that not everyone absorbs knowledge in the same way.
 She believes that good teaching involves being able to cater to students who have unconventional learning needs, but also pushing students out of their comfort zone, encouraging them to take risks and to not be afraid of making mistakes.